paulpach/ummorpg_mysql/Readme.md

 Open issues if you find a bug

-Or buy me a beer in my [patreon page](https://www.patreon.com/user?u=13679599) if you want to provide code fuel.
+Or buy me a beer in my [patreon page](https://www.patreon.com/user?u=13679599) if you want to provide brain fuel.

 # Installation instructions